1929 UK & Ireland Greyhound Racing Year: Competitions

-After the Derby, Mick the Miller went for the International and duly won the event before taking on Welsh dog Back Isle in two match races.
+After the Derby, Mick the Miller went on to win the inaugural International, held on 19 October, defeating Back Isle (Welsh Derby winner) and Cleveralitz (Scottish Derby winner).
+He also took on the Welsh dog Back Isle in two match races.
 Mick the Miller lost to Back Isle in the race at White City Stadium, Cardiff but gained revenge a week later at Wimbledon.

 Back Isle also claimed the Welsh Greyhound Derby and in the Grand National competition Levator trained by Bob Burls at Wembley won the final by no less than 12 lengths.
 The win was Levator's 13th win from 29 races but he died shortly afterwards following a tragic kennel fight.

 The leading bitch in racing, Bradshaw Fold, was unlucky when finishing runner up in both the Oaks and Cesarewitch.
 Two new events were introduced, both for puppies.
 They were The Puppy Derby at Wimbledon and the Trafalgar Cup at Wembley.
 The first running of both competitions ended with So Green trained by Jim Syder taking the honours.

 The St Leger provided a bizarre incident, in the first semi-final the Paddy McEllistrim pair of Loughnagare and Sonnie Hale qualified for the final and awaited opposition.
 The second semi-final started with Fleeting Fashion disqualified for interference and a re-run was ordered.
 The re-run then saw Starman disqualified leaving Keen Goer and Ham Sandwich with places in the final without having to qualify.